BlockchainCommons/spotbit/README.md

         - If the exchange is not present in your config file, then no data is returned.
     * `/configure`
         - Shows the current config settings for this server, including what exchanges and currencies are supported.
+    * `/`
+        - Shows a landing page with info about spotbit.

+You can check on a spotbit's status at any time by running `sudo systemctl status spotbit`, or take a look at the log file in `/home/spotbit/source/spotbit.log`.

 #### Test Server
 If you want to test out the server without running one yourself, you can use our test server at `km3danfmt7aiqylbq5lhyn53zhv2hhbmkr6q5pjc64juiyuxuhcsjwyd.onion`.
 This server will have the latest bugfixes on it, but may not have 100% uptime.

 #### Config Options
-Spotbbit uses a config file located at `~/.spotbit/spotbit.config` to change settings.
+Spotbbit uses a config file located at `/home/spotbit/.spotbit/spotbit.config` to change settings.
 The allowed fields are:
     * `keepWeeks`
         - The number of weeks worth of data to keep in the database for exchanges that you are not retrieving history for.
 This setting does not apply to exchanges that have a long term history.
     * `exchanges`